abird/twinject/README.md

 Insert a CSS rule into the Twinject stylesheet.
 Can be used to add additional custom CSS rules.

 ```
-insertRule('h1 { color: white; text-align: center; }')
+twinject.insertRule('h1 { color: white; text-align: center; }')
 ```

 ### disableAutoInstall ()
 Turns off auto injection of Tailwind classes.
-Do this if you want to selectively install classes using the `addClasses` function
+Do this if you want to selectively install classes using the `twinject.addClasses` function

 ### enableAutoInstall ()
 Re-enables auto injection of Tailwind classes